-- Be able to thoroughly and competently evaluate each patient admitted. - Develop a mental framework to permit an immediate and proper response to each request from the team to admit a new patient. - Learn to think like a physician.

-7 steps to succeed on your journey to hospital team rock-stardom

-Inform the team you're en route to the patient as soon as you receive a request for help

-If the request comes via text or other electronic means, confirm receipt immediately.

-Get instructions if none are given

-Ask where the patient is located, i.e., emergency department, assigned room, procedure area.
+- Be able to thoroughly and competently evaluate each patient admitted - Develop a mental framework to permit an immediate and proper response to each request from the team to admit a new patient - Learn to think like a physician Seven steps to succeed on your journey to hospital team rockstardom Inform the team you're en route to the patient as soon you receive a request for help If the request comes via text or other electronic means, confirm receipt immediately.
+Get instructions if none are given Ask where the patient is located, i.e., emergency department, assigned room, procedure area.
 Find out if the patient needs to be seen immediately or if there is time to first review the patient's records in order to gain useful insights.

-- Get basic information about the patient
+Get basic information about the patient Age.

-- Age.
 Sex.
 Chief complaint.

-- Look up the differential diagnosis for the chief complaint

-Your objective is to come up with a list of possible explanations for the patient's problem.
+Look up the differential diagnosis for the chief complaint Your objective is to come up with a list of possible explanations for the patient's problem.
 The list will be narrowed as you gather history from the patient.
 Before looking up the differential diagnosis, draw on what you've been taught thus far to speculate on what it might be.

-How to Prepare to See Patients (and Super-Impress Your Hospital Team)

-Think about very specific questions to ask the patient

-The answers will help you narrow the differential diagnosis.
+How to Prepare to See Patients (and Super-Impress Your Hospital Team) Think about very specific questions to ask the patient The answers will help you narrow down the differential diagnosis.
 Begin by reviewing any available notes and diagnostic information.
 This exercise will spark your thinking about questions to ask.

-Think about which specific physical exam techniques and diagnostic tests would be most helpful to further narrowing the differential diagnosis.

-Having thought these through will cause you to be more dynamic in your engagement with the patient.
+Think about which specific physical exam techniques and diagnostic tests would be most helpful to further narrow the differential diagnosis Having thought these through will help you to be more dynamic in your engagement with the patient.
 The senior members of the team will be impressed.
 Be ready to answer questions about the patient's condition.
 Exude confidence when answering the resident's questions.
-Even if your answers are wrong, your confidence will make you look like a rock star.

-Good Relationships and Solid Professionalism
+If you get an answer wrong, don't let it shake your confidence.
+Make a note of the right answer and review the information later and use this as a learning opportunity.
+How to Develop Good Relationships and Solid Professionalism Skills

+GOALS

-- Fully integrate with the team. - Earn superior marks on your third-year evaluations.
+- Fully integrate with the team

+- Earn superior marks on your third-year evaluations
-- Be active and engaged with the team. - Make friends with the team's individual members.

-5 steps to become a valued and important member of your rotation teams

-Send an introductory email to the team point-person

-Because first impressions are lasting impressions, explain you're sending the email to find out what you can do to get a head-start on helping the team.
+- Be active and engaged with the team - Make friends with the team's individual members Five steps to become a valued and important member of your rotation teams Send an introductory email to the team point-person Because first impressions are lasting impressions, explain you're sending the email to find out what you can do to get a head-start on helping the team.